standuprey/cropme/README.md

 Drag and drop or select an image, crop it and get the blob, that you can use to upload wherever and however you want [Demo here!](http://standupweb.net/cropmedemo)

+From version 0.5 on, it will try to use [cordova-plugin-camera](https://github.com/apache/cordova-plugin-camera) if available

 Install
 -------